 Welcome to jennre, a data-blog for the sf-curious academic.
 The summaries and informational resources in this blog are intended for new readers in the genre; old hands may be familiar with most of this material.

-Casual readers may enjoy browsing, but they are forewarned that most of material here is directed toward readers in search of specific information.
-As such, certain pages are long and information-dense.
+Here new readers will find a good number of science fiction texts summarized by theme and time period (see “Categories” on the right).
 At this time, entries are in chronological order, as they’re being entered from an index, and most of the content is pre-1960.
 Texts summarized as of today: 450.

 The texts covered are almost entirely short stories.
 The summaries are very brief; each contains a brisk plot synopsis, a suggestion as to how you might approach the text, and very general information about the author.
-Note: The synopsis may not focus on the plot (there are other sites dedicated to this purpose), but rather suggest how the text may be placed within a larger tradition from the point of view of one reader.
-Other interpretations are certain to exist, and you should keep this in mind.
+If the text is in the public domain, there may be a link to the text.
+A few ISFDB entries and links to criticism are included.

 Why short stories?